US STOCKS-Wall St edges back from record, investors await Fed

 U.S.-listed shares of the National Bank of Greece fell

-had shed a $3.74 billion investment in the oil major amid weaker
+it had shed a $3.74 billion investment in the oil major amid

 snapping a three-day streak of gains of more than 1 percent.
 Oil